-On August 20, 2010, BlackRock Japan Co., Ltd. submitted the following information to the Director-General of the Kanto Finance Bureau in connection with a substantial shareholding report (change report) concerning holdings of Company stock.
-However, we have not been able to confirm beneficial ownership status as of March 31,2024.
+1. On August 20, 2010, BlackRock Japan Co., Ltd. submitted the following information to the Director-General of the Kanto Finance Bureau in connection with a substantial shareholding report (change report) concerning holdings of Company stock.
+However, we have not been able to confirm beneficial ownership status as of March 31,2025.
 Accordingly, BlackRock Japan Co., Ltd. is not included in the Status of Major Shareholders above.

+-

 Name/Company Name Number of Shares Held (Thousands) (%)

 BlackRock Japan Co., Ltd. 3,672 2.65

 BlackRock Advisors (UK) Limited 654 0.47

 BlackRock Fund Advisors 309 0.22

 BlackRock Institutional Trust N.A.
 1,057 0.76

 2. On February 6, 2023, Mitsubishi UFJ Financial Group, Inc. submitted the following information to the Director-General of the Kanto Finance Bureau in connection with a substantial shareholding report (change report) concerning holdings of Company stock.
-However, we have not been able to confirm beneficial ownership status as of March 31,2024.
-Accordingly, Mitsubishi UFJ Financial Group, Inc. is not included in the Status of Major Shareholders above.
+However, we have not been able to confirm beneficial ownership status as of March 31,2025. aial C udad in the State А ve.